 In order to save money and especially TIME, buy the tickets for the attractions you want to visit in advance.
 The issue in buying them on the spot is that you will probably face a huge line just to get to the ticket office, plus, most of the time, you will then have to take another line just to get in.

 Buying your tickets online you don’t have to take the ticket office line, PLUS most of the tickets are skip-the-line tickets, which means you won’t have to take the second line to get in either.
-You see what we have here?
+Do you see what we have here?
 You save time twice here, win-win situation!

 It is also interesting to buy the City Sightseeing bus ticket, these hop on hop off buses bring you to all must-see places and attractions, so you don’t need to worry about learning how to get there, it will also save you time as you won’t need to figure out how to move around the city.
 It is also a great way to see the city from a different angle, as you pass by the streets, on the bus.